-The Directors conduct the affairs of the Company in compliance with the conditions in section 1158 CTA 2010 and the Investment Trust Regulations 2011 and the Company was approved by HMRC as an investment trust on 11 May 2015 for accounting periods commencing on or after 1 May 2015.
-However, neither the Investment Manager nor the Directors can guarantee that this approval will be maintained.
+It is the intention of the Directors to conduct the affairs of the Company so that it satisfies the conditions in section 1158 CTA 2010 and the Investment Trust Regulations 2011 for it to be approved by HMRC as an investment trust.
+However, neither the Investment Manager nor the Directors can guarantee that this approval will be granted or maintained.